-Intensive spatial ground soil moisture sampling will focus on four 3 km \times 3 km focus areas and a 1 km \times 1 km focus paddock(s) to cover the representative land cover conditions within the study area.
-Figure 5- gives an overview of the locations of the focus areas within the study area.
+Intensive spatial ground soil moisture sampling will focus on two 3 km \times 3 km focus farms to cover the representative land cover conditions within the study area.
+Figure 5-3 gives an overview of the locations of the focus areas within the study area.
 The characteristics of the focus areas are listed in Table 5-1.
-Soil moisture will be monitored concurrently with each flight using the Hydraprobe Data Acquisition System (HDAS).
-Spatial soil moisture data will be recorded in local (UTC+11) time reference.